Yuma County is named for the Yuma Native American tribe which resided in the region.

 M P Grant ( brickwork ).

 Description: The building faces north and is a two story buff-red colored brick utilitarian structure.
+The building is located on landscaped grounds in the center of the city.
 The building has small porches on the west and north sides.
-The white eave projects along the roofline.
-The roof is sloped red tiles.
+The white colored eave projects along the roof line.
+The roof is sloped with red colored tiles.
 An addition had been added to the south side.The supervisor during construction was J P Campbell

 Photos taken 2006 and 2011